thinkcompany/think_dev-standards/development-standards/performance.md

 Most of the visits to a web site are by visitors with a "primed cache", which means that the user has visited the site before and is viewing additional content.
 It is crucial to ensure that these page views make use of the users local cache to retrieve JavaScript, CSS and images instead of retrieving them from the server.
 These assets should have an expiration date of at least one month from the request time.

 ### Compress assets with GZIP
-All text assets — JavaScript and style sheets — should be compressed with GZIP.
+Compress all text assets — JavaScript and style sheets — with GZIP.
 It can compress these files by 70% or more and it is universally supported.
-There's no excuse not to do this.

 ### Reduce DNS Lookups
 DNS lookups add latency to HTTP requests and are not cached for very long in the browser.
 On the other hand, parallel downloads from different domains can be an effective performance enhancement, so there is a balance to be found.
-Yahoo! recommends between two and four unique host names per site.
+[Yahoo!](https://developer.yahoo.com/performance/rules.html#dns_lookups) recommends between two and four unique host names per site.

 ### Avoid Redirects
 URL redirects with status codes 301 or 302 are not cached by any browser and should be avoided.